List of people who have crossed Canada on foot: Jamie McDonald

-In 2013–2014, Jamie McDonald ran across Canada (wearing a Flash costume) and raised a quarter of a million British pounds for children’s charities.
+In 2013–2014, Jamie McDonald ran across Canada (wearing a Flash costume) and raised a quarter of a million British pounds for children's charities.
 He was born with the rare spinal condition syringomyelia, and at nine years old was told by doctors he would be unable to walk.
 Fortunately, McDonald's symptoms “gradually disappeared”.
 In 2014, while on a visit to Canada, he decided to run across the country.
 At the beginning of his journey, he ran about 10–13 miles a day but with his tourist visa and winter kicking in (at which point several areas reached minus 40 degrees) after a couple of months, he ran approximately a marathon a day.
-He began his journey in St John's, NL on 9 March 2013 and arrived in Vancouver, BC on 4 February 2014.
+He began his journey in St John's, Newfoundland on 9 March 2013 and arrived in Vancouver, British Columbia on 4 February 2014.

+Jon Nabbs

+Jon Nabbs ran from St Johns, Newfoundland, to Victoria, British Columbia, between May 2023 and March 2024.
+Documenting the journey online, he made visits to childrens' cancer wards en route, an approach fuelled by the loss of his parents to cancer in the months immediately prior to the run, and the hope to constructively channel that grief.
+Taking after cross-Canada running pioneer Jamie MacDonald, Nabbs wore a superhero costume for much of his run to further raise spirits during hospital visits.

+As well as MacDonald, Nabbs lists Terry Fox as a key inspiration.

+The run raised CA$120,000 for Canadian and New Zealand child cancer charities, saw local winter temperatures reach their coldest in half a century, took 305 days to complete, and is the subject of the documentary Race Be Run, by Vancouver-based 5 Yard Productions.

+Dave Proctor

+Dave Proctor, an ultramarathoner from Okotoks, Alberta, crossed Canada on foot in 2022 from St. John’s, Newfoundland, to Victoria, British Columbia.
+He completed the 7,159 km journey in 67 days, 10 hours and 27 minutes, averaging over 105 km per day without taking a single rest day.
+This run broke Al Howie’s 1991 trans-Canada speed record by five days.
+Proctor faced illness and injury during the attempt but persevered, supported by his crew.
+His run was verified by the Association of Canadian Ultramarathoners and GPS data from COROS.